🔍 공개 퀴즈 검색

 3. Temperature

-4. Energy without transferring matter ✓
+4. Energy not matter ✓

 Mechanical waves need: